Oughie/clock-rs/README.md

 ## Why choose clock-rs?

-Why use clock-rs over tty-clock? clock-rs ...
+Why use clock-rs over tty-clock?

+clock-rs ...
 - ... uses a configuration file for managing its settings, alongside with the ability to overwrite them through the command line,
-- ... is built in Rust, ensuring safety as well as efficiency, while also allowing for quick development,
+- ... is built in Rust, allowing for safety as well as quick development,
 - ... and will receive more updates in the future!

 ## Installation

 ### Dependencies

-To install clock-rs, ensure you have [Rust](https://www.rust-lang.org/) along with Cargo installed.
+To install clock-rs from source, ensure you have [Rust](https://www.rust-lang.org/) along with Cargo installed.

 ### Steps